 - Share a video introduction (one minute)

 To showcase your creativity, McCombs offers you a choice of two modes of communication.
 You should pick the format that works best for you.
 If you are an introvert, or if you love to write, you may select the ‘essay mode’ for sure.
 If you are an extrovert, you may find the video mode more exciting.
 A video essay allows applicants not only to be more creative but also imaginative.
 So you may use your own imagination, focusing more on the things that you like and would want to share.
-For example, if you plan to share your culinary skills with your class mates, you may consider shooting the one minute video in your kitchen.
+For example, if you plan to share your culinary skills with your classmates, you may consider shooting the one minute video in your kitchen.

 I am sure it will be fun doing a video essay; however, it is my understanding that it would demand more time than a regular essay (This doesn’t imply that crafting an ‘introduction’ essay is easy).
-So you may experiment with it if you can invest significant amount of time to make sure that you grab the attention of your audience not only through your words, but also through your body language and facial expressions.
+So you may experiment with it if you can invest a significant amount of time to make sure that you grab the attention of your audience not only through your words but also through your body language and facial expressions.
 And remember your challenge is to say it all in a one minute video.
-Also, if you are camera shy and don’t feel comfortable before the camera, then video option may not be a good option.
-Whichever medium you choose, dedicate the work necessary to ensure that your introduction is engaging and presents you as a likeable, friendly, and well-rounded individual to your cohorts.
+Also, if you are camera shy and don’t feel comfortable before the camera, then the video options may not be a good option.
+Whichever medium you choose, dedicate the work necessary to ensure that your introduction is engaging and presents you as a likable, friendly, and well-rounded individual to your cohorts.

-Essay 2: Based on your post-MBA goals and what drives you in your personal and professional life, why is the Texas MBA the ideal program for you and how do you plan to engage in our community?
+Essay 2: Based on your post-MBA goals and what drives you in your personal and professional life, why is the Texas MBA the ideal program for you, and how do you plan to engage in our community?
 (500 words)

-For the second essay response, McCombs has omitted the description of Texas community and focused only on goals, motivation, and potential contribution.
+For the second essay response, McCombs has omitted the description of the Texas community and focused only on goals, motivation, and potential contributions.
 The applicants are encouraged to focus their responses on what they hope to achieve while at McCombs, why McCombs is right for them, and what they will contribute to the McCombs community.
-To address the first part of the question, explain why you wish to pursue MBA.
+To address the first part of the question, explain why you wish to pursue an MBA.
 Then, discuss why you are choosing McCombs and how various resources at Texas will help you fulfill your personal and professional needs and objectives and would aid in shaping up your future.
-To compose a solid response to this question, you need to do a thorough research of the resources and offerings of McCombs.
-You may also get in touch with the currents students and alumni to get insider’s perspective on their experience.
-If possible, visit the campus, attend a class, talk to faculty or other people to get feel of the school’s culture.
+To compose a solid response to this question, you need to do thorough research on the resources and offerings of McCombs.
+You may also get in touch with the currents students and alumni to get an insider’s perspective on their experience.
+If possible, visit the campus, attend a class, talk to faculty or other people to get a feel of the school’s culture.
 This will help you determine your ‘fit’ with the school.

 Please refer to the following example: